 The EB-2 NIW (National Interest Waiver) is more focused on the national interest of the United States and is suitable for individuals with strong qualifications and contributions.

-On the other hand, the EB-1A Extraordinary Ability category is for individuals with extraordinary achievements and recognition in their field.
+The EB-1A category is for individuals with extraordinary achievements and recognition in their field.

-The NIW is often suitable for individuals who have strong qualifications and contributions but may not meet the very high standard of “extraordinary ability” required for the EB-1A category.
+The National Interest Waiver is often suitable for individuals who have strong qualifications and contributions but may not meet the very high standard of ability required for the EB-1A category.

 Do I have to hire an immigration lawyer (or an immigration law firm) to apply for the EB-2 NIW?